jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

   Having a file history is important for companies that may need to revert to an old version of file or to monitor changes between two different versions.

   * **Usability**
   Usability is an important factor to have to ensure a speedy work-flow.
-The software should be help, never a hindrance, to its users.
+The software should be a help, never a hindrance, to its users.

   * **Separation**
   Separation of processes and privileges should be done where possible to minimize the risk of privilege escalation and other vulnerabilities.